 I was born to teach.
 It just took me nearly 5 decades to realize it.

 I’ve been teaching one thing or another all of my life.
-Only in the past seven years, though, have I experienced the joy and intrinsic satisfaction that come from being a full-time professor.
+Only in the past nine years, though, have I experienced the joy and intrinsic satisfaction that come from being a professor.

 Professors often make a habit of putting into writing our teaching philosophy.
 Here’s mine.